 President's MessageOntario Agri Business Association

-OABA has a long history of representing the interests of our diverse membership who operate in the crop inputs, grain elevator and feed sectors.
-This past year was no exception with our Board and Section Committees proactively addressing various strategic priorities, as well as addressing issues as they are encountered.
+OABA has a long history of representing the interest of our diverse membership who are operating in the crop inputs, grain elevator and feed sectors.
+This past year was no exception with our Board and Section Committees proactively addressing various strategic priorities and issues.

-In the previous year the Board of Directors and staff completed a comprehensive strategic planning process.
-The outcome of this process was the conformation of five key strategic priorities for the Association.
-These include a) member engagement, b) stakeholders’ relationships, c) safety, training, education and leadership, d) advocacy and government relations, and e) organizational excellence.
-As we transition through 2023 and beyond, OABA will look to build our organizational activities and allocate resources to delivery on these priorities on behalf of our membership.
+Our Board and staff are driven by our strategic plan that was released in 2023.
+Key strategic areas of focus include a) member engagement, b) stakeholder relationships, c) safety, training, education and leadership, d) advocacy and government relations, and e) organizational excellence.
+As we transition through 2024 and beyond, OABA will look to build our organizational activities and allocate resources to delivering on these priorities and drive value to our membership.

-In the areas of stakeholder and member relations, OABA continued to build strong relationships with allied industry associations within the agri-food landscape, as well as various grower associations.
-During the past year, highlights included a number of communication collaborations with Grain Farmers of Ontario, Soy Canada, Ontario Bean Growers, Ontario Canola Growers, Ontario Federation of Agriculture and Seeds Canada.
-These joint communications included industry aligned guidance to members on the review of pre-commercialization technologies to ensure continued global market access and raising awareness on the impacts of the 35% fertilizer tariff on Ontario agriculture and seeking to have the tariff removed.
-These collaborative efforts were undertaken to ensure our sector is aligned in our collective interests to both government and the value chain.
-Additional support was provided to Farm and Food Care Ontario’s “Garden in a Box” program and a continued organizational focus on promoting and increasing the adoption of 4R nutrient stewardship programing beyond our 2022 end of year stats that included 29 certified ag-retail sites who positively influenced over 950,000 acres.
+In the areas of stakeholder and member relations, OABA continues to build strong relationships with allied industry and grower associations within the provincial and federal agri-food landscape.
+During the past year, highlights have included a number of communication collaborations with Grain Farmers of Ontario, Soy Canada, Fertilizer Canada, Ontario Bean Growers, Ontario Canola Growers, Ontario Federation of Agriculture, Canada Grains Council, Seeds Canada and the Animal Nutrition Association of Canada to issue industry aligned guidance to members on the review of pre-commercialized technologies, addressing union strike actions, advocating for continued market access, seeking a resolution to the 35% tariff on fertilizer, relief from carbon taxation, supporting new agri-business investments within Ontario, and ensuring our sector has access to new agri-tech funding streams.
+These collaborative efforts were undertaken to ensure our sector is aligned in our interests to both government at all levels and the value chain.
+Additionally, financial support was provided to Farm and Food Care Ontario’s updated 6th edition of the Real Dirt on Farming that was followed by a hard copy of the publication being issued to all OABA members earlier this year.

-Our 2022 Annual Meeting and Convention was held at the Hilton Mississauga/Meadowvale, this past December.
-It was particularly satisfying to hold a combined in-person and virtual event this year.
-While prior year event attendance had been impacted by the pandemic, the 2022 event received positive feedback.
-Based on this year’s attendance, it feels like there was overwhelming preference from the OABA membership to experience an in-person event that includes first class speakers and lots of networking opportunities.
-I look forward to seeing everybody at our full state of industry golf events over the course of the summer and in Mississauga at our Annual Meeting and Convention scheduled for December 7 & 8, 2023.
+Our 2023 Annual Meeting and Convention was held at the Hilton Mississauga/Meadowvale, this past December.
+It was particularly satisfying to see such strong attendance at the event this past year with numbers reaching close to pre-pandemic totals.
+I look forward to seeing everybody at our full slate of industry golf events over the course of the summer and in Mississauga at our Annual Meeting and Convention scheduled for December 5 and 6, 2024.

-I would like to thank the many volunteers and staff for their commitment to both the association and the advancement of Ontario’s agri business sector.
-The effective combination of volunteer expertise on the Board of Directors, Crop Inputs, Feed and Grain Section Committees, along with the dedicated and professional staff of Ron, Tracey, Joanne and Russel continue to position OABA as a strong leadership organization that effectively represents and advances the interest of our vast membership to industry stakeholders including government, producer organizations and the agri-food value chain.
-It is gratifying to know that government agencies, government ministers and other organizations routinely look to OABA for our collective perspectives and thought leadership, as well as being a key collaborator in driving sector growth and in identifying and effectively implementing solutions to issues as they arise.
+I would also like to thank the many committee volunteers and OABA staff for their commitment to both the association and the advancement of Ontario agri business sector.
+The effective combination of volunteer expertise on the Board of Directors, Crop Inputs, Feed and Grain Section Committees, numerous sub-committees and the professional staff of Ron, Tracey, Joanne, and Russel continue to position OABA as a strong leadership organization that effectively represents and advances the interest of our vast membership to industry stakeholders including government, producer organizations and the agri-food value chain.
+It is gratifying to know that government agencies, ministries and other organizations routinely look to OABA for our collective perspectives, thought leadership, as well as a key collaborator in driving sector growth and identifying and effectively implementing solutions to issues as they arise.

-In closing, I would like to extend my thanks to the OABA staff, Board of Directors, Section Committees and all OABA members for allowing me the privilege of serving as your President this year, and wish all members continued success throughout 2023 and beyond.
+In closing, I would like to extend my thanks to the OABA staff, Board, Committees and all OABA members for allowing me the privilege of serving as your President this year, and wish all members continued success through 2024 and beyond.

 AboutOABA